cefnoram/siger/intro.rst

 Project Documentation
 **********************

-This is a document outline the fell scope of this project: :download:`this example script <docs/sop-plan-09.pdf>`.
+This is a document outlining the full scope of this project: :download:`this example script <sop-plan-09.pdf>`.